Multi-Task Learning in Natural Language Processing: An Overview: MTL Architectures for NLP Tasks

 \subsection{Generative Adversarial Architectures}

-Recently Generative Adversarial Networks (GANs) have achieved great success in generative tasks for computer vision.
-The basic idea of GANs is to train a discriminator that distinguishes generated images from ground truth ones.
-By optimizing the discriminator, we can obtain a generator that can produce more vivid images and a discriminator that is good at spotting synthesized images.
+Generative Adversarial Networks (GANs) have achieved great success in generative tasks for computer vision.
+The basic idea of GANs is to train a discriminator model that distinguishes generated images from ground truth ones and train the generator model to fool the discriminator.
+By jointly optimizing both models, we can obtain a generator that can produce more vivid images and a discriminator that is better at spotting synthesized images.
 A similar idea can be used in MTL for NLP tasks.
-By introducing a discriminator \(G\) that predicts which task a given training instance comes from, the shared feature extractor \(E\) is forced to produce more generalized task-invariant features \cite{lqh17,wfgwz18,msha18,tfszy18,yesb19} and therefore improve the performance and robustness of the entire model.
+By introducing a discriminator \(G\) that predicts which task a given training instance comes from, the shared feature extractor \(E\) is forced to produce more generalized task-invariant features \cite{lqh17,wfgwz18,msha18,tfszy18,yesb19} and therefore improve the performance and robustness of the entire MTL model.
 In the training process of such models, the adversarial objective is usually formulated as

 where \(\theta_E\) and \(\theta_D\) denote model parameters for the feature extractor and discriminator, respectively, and \(d_i^t\) denotes the one-hot task label.